345950647/memstore/README.md

-# MemoryDB
+# MemStore

-`MemoryDB` is a lightweight in-memory database written in Python.
+`MemStore` is a lightweight in-memory database written in Python.
 It supports key-value storage, indexing, and retrieval by insertion order.
 It uses `collections.namedtuple` for records and `llist.dllist` to maintain insertion order.

 ---

 ## Installation

-To use `MemoryDB`, install the required dependency:
+To use `MemStore`, install the required dependency:

 ```shell
 pip install llist